 If you’re feeling like you want to harm yourself there are a number of things you can do to try to distract yourself until the feelings become more manageable.
-If you can, make sure that you are around other people and remove any sharp objects from the area.
+If you can, make sure you are around other people and remove any sharp objects from the area.

 Ideas for releasing energy or feelings

-It is difficult to get strong evidence of what works for people to stop self-harming.
+It’s difficult to get strong evidence of what works for people to stop self-harming.
 What works for one, may not work for another.
 Here are some things you can try to cope with overwhelming emotions.